HLFH/namecase/README.md

 NameCase is a Ruby implementation of `Lingua::EN::NameCase`, a library for converting strings to be properly cased.
-This is good for converting denormalized data to human friendly data.
+This is good for converting denormalized names to human friendly ones.

 ## Example Usage